-\textbf{Arabic Specific Postprocessing Normalization.} We leveraged Arabic domain knowledge to group our model errors into normalization categories: replace without context, replace with context, and remove diacritics.
-The \underline{replace without context} category normalizes characters to a single form that are phonetically similar and generally do not change the meaning of the word.
+We leveraged Arabic domain knowledge to group our model errors into normalization categories: replace without context, replace with context, and remove diacritics.
+The \underline{replace without context} category normalizes characters to a single form that is phonetically similar and generally does not change the meaning of the word.
 The \underline{replace with context} category is where more aggressive normalization is applied.
-Characters that are similar but can change the meaning of the word are converted to a single form. \underline{Remove diacritics} is relevant to applications such as historical informational archival and search, where normalizing certain characters into a single form is acceptable.
-Diacritics in some cases can be sparsely used and be removed in an Arabic OCR system.
-Table \ref{table:post-processing} shows that the model performance in terms of CER improves by~1.9\% points or an additional~$\sim$0.6\% per postprocessing for each category.
+Characters that are similar but can change the word's meaning are converted to a single form. \underline{Remove diacritics} is relevant to applications such as historical informational archival and search, where normalizing certain characters into a single form is acceptable.
+Diacritics, in some cases, can be sparsely used and be removed in an Arabic OCR system.
+Table \ref{table:post-processing} shows that the model performance in terms of CER improves by~1.9\% points or an additional~$\sim$0.6\% per post-processing for each category.